Ralph de Greystoke, 1st Baron Greystoke: Career

 It was therefore Fitzwilliam's grandson, Ralph fitz Robert who, on 15 May 1321, became the first of that male line to be summoned to parliament under the name Greystoke, as 1st Baron Greystoke (of the second creation).
 The arms later associated with the Greystoke barony, Barry argent and azure three chaplets of roses gules, were originally those of Grimthorpe, and had been borne as such by Ralph Fitzwilliam at the Battle of Falkirk and the Siege of Caerlaverock: they superseded the former arms of Greystok, to difference the descent from Grimthorpe in the male line.

-In March 1322, Ralph fitz Robert fought in the Battle of Boroughbridge, on the side of Edward II, against Thomas, 2nd Earl of Lancaster.
+In March 1322, Ralph fitz Robert fought in the Battle of Boroughbridge, on the side of King Edward II, against Thomas, 2nd Earl of Lancaster.
 He was also 'a principal' in the arrest of Sir Gilbert de Middleton for treason, at Mitford Castle, in Northumberland.
-He was, on behalf of the King, party with Robert de Umfraville, Earl of Angus and John de Eure to an agreement by which Walter de Selby should be restored to his lands.
+He was, on behalf of the king, party with Robert de Umfraville, Earl of Angus and John de Eure to an agreement by which Walter de Selby should be restored to his lands.
 He made an indenture with Sir Thomas de Boulton, knight, awarding him 20 marks, two robes, and a saddle suitable for a knight, yearly out of the manors of Hinderskelfe and Galmethorpe: this was probably for Sir Thomas to serve in his retinue, as Sir Nicholas de Hastings had served his grandfather.

-Ralph obtained dispensation from Pope John XXII to marry Alice Audley (b.
-1300 d.
-1358), daughter of Hugh de Audley, 1st Baron Audley of Stratton Audley and Isolt le Rous, to whom he was related "within the third and fourth degrees" of consanguinity.
+Ralph obtained dispensation from Pope John XXII to marry Alice Audley (1300–1358), daughter of Hugh de Audley, 1st Baron Audley of Stratton Audley and Isolt le Rous, to whom he was related "within the third and fourth degrees" of consanguinity.
 His son and heir, William Greystoke, was born at the Fitzwilliam ancestral residence of Grimthorpe on 6 January 1321, and baptized in the manor chapel there.
 Ralph de Greystoke died on 14 July 1323 at Gateshead, County Durham.
 (The tale that this was effected by poisoning arranged by Sir Gilbert de Middleton faces the objection that Middleton had been executed for treason in 1318.)
 Greystoke was buried at Newminster Abbey, Northumberland.